 The Policy has been internally reviewed by staff within the Information Management and Technology Division and the Governance and Information Division.

-Public exhibition provided an opportunity for the community to review and provide input to the document.
-There were 45 visits to the site and the document was downloaded 11 times.
-No submissions on the document were received.
-Report is attached.
+Public exhibition will provide an opportunity for the community to review and provide input to the document.

 PLANNING AND POLICY IMPACT